likicv/usysml-test-cases/README.md

 from this work will be referd to as “uSysML Test Cases”.

-# Understanding what a uSysML Test Case contains
+# Understanding uSysML Test Cases

 Each uSysML Test Case is associated with a unique number identifier (Test Case ID)that allows it to be referenced later.
 The Test Case ID is given